 Spelling and times-tables practice

-We would like to thank all parents/ carers for their continued support with TT Rockstars and Spelling-shed.
 It is vital that children are secure with all times tables as this helps with so many areas of mathematics.
 Additionally, it is important that children are practising their spellings each week and are able to apply the patterns studied to other words.
 Below are the links for both TT Rockstars and Spelling-Shed.

 Seesaw- Reading homework